What to Expect in a Stock Market Recovery

 When a recovery starts, there is no bell which rings, or announcement made that the market has hit bottom.
 To the contrary, the markets just rise even though the news at and after the bottom is predominantly negative.

 Well, one of the culprits is that market recoveries feel a lot like declines, since there is a lot of negativity in the news.
-When a market recovery starts, there is no bell which rings, or announcement made that the market has hit bottom.
+When a market recovery starts, there is no bell that rings or announcement made that the market has hit bottom.
 To the contrary, the markets just rise even though the news at and after the bottom is predominantly negative.

 Hypothetical $1 million investment in Standard & Poor’s 500 Index at pre-crisis peak, from market bottom in 2009 to breakeven in 2011.
 Source: Vanguard.
 Note: See below for a list of complete citations to the articles cited.

-Move onto the next headline on October 2, 2009, “Jobs Report Highlights Shaky U.S. Recovery.”
+Move on to the next headline on October 2, 2009, “Jobs Report Highlights Shaky U.S. Recovery.”
 At that point, the market was up about 52% from its low point.
-The news however was not good.
-The article points out this was the 21st month of consecutive job losses, the longest streak in 70 years and the unemployment rate was up to 9.8%.
+The news, however, was not good.
+The article points out that this was the 21st month of consecutive job losses, the longest streak in 70 years, and the unemployment rate was up to 9.8%.
 That dip you see was another attention-grabbing drop of nearly 6% in a few days.

 Debt was an oft-cited concern, both governmental and private.
 How can we afford it?
 How can people pay their debts when there are so many unemployed?
-With so much real estate “underwater“ (mortgage balance exceeds value of property), foreclosures will send the banking system into the abyss.
-These were reasonable questions to ask about bad situations and the awful outcomes seemed plausible, even probable.
+With so much real estate “underwater“ (mortgage balance exceeds the value of the property), foreclosures will send the banking system into the abyss.
+These were reasonable questions to ask about bad situations, and the awful outcomes seemed plausible, even probable.

 Concern, negativity, and frightening headlines is normal during a decline but … it is also normal during a market recovery…